 It is hard to stomach the fact that my doctor is now prescribing for me the very thing that keeps me sick.

 Although I’m finally secure in my recovery, this encounter was triggering upsetting, and confusing.

 The eating disorder thrives off of insecurities and fears.
 While my wise self understands that in order to be healthy I can NEVER diet again, the eating disorder now gained some ammunition from someone with the letters MD beside her name.

 And that can be powerful.

-Personally I am using this experience to flex my recovery muscles.
-To practice the coping skills and come back to all of the reasons it was necessary for me to give up dieting in order to regain my life back.
+Personally, I am using this experience to flex my recovery muscles.
+I am practicing the coping skills I have learned.
+And comimg back to all of the reasons it was necessary for me to give up dieting in order to regain my life back.

-So, I am writing this letter to all of the medical professionals out there.
+So, I am writing this letter to every medical professional out there.